 💡 Points to Consider While Creating an App Icon!

 3. Scroll down and fill in the required information.
-Ensure all metadata have the correct values.
+Ensure all metadata has the correct values.

 This section covers the app listing information: